-As of December 31, 2020, the Company had foreign tax credit carryforwards of \$32 million in Ireland for which there is a full valuation allowance.
+As of December 31, 2021, the Company had foreign tax credit carryforwards of \$50 million related to the U.S. and Ireland.
+The Ireland foreign tax credit of \$26 million has a full valuation allowance.

 The Company files income tax returns in the U.S. federal jurisdiction and various state and foreign jurisdictions.
 The Company is under continuous examination by the Internal Revenue Service and is subject to audit by taxing authorities in other foreign jurisdictions in which the Company has significant business operations.
 The income tax years under examination vary by jurisdiction.
-The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years prior to 2017, Canadian tax authorities for years prior to 2016 and with a few exceptions, the Company is no longer subject to state and foreign income tax examinations by tax authorities for years prior to 2015.
+The Company is no longer subject to U.S. federal income tax examinations by tax authorities for years prior to 2018, Canadian tax authorities for years prior to 2017 and with a few exceptions, the Company is no longer subject to state and foreign income tax examinations by tax authorities for years prior to 2016.

-As of December 31, 2020, the Company's total amount of unrecognized tax benefits is \$342 million and the total amount of unrecognized tax benefits that would affect the effective tax rate, if recognized, is \$155 million.
-Management believes it is reasonably possible that the unrecognized tax benefit could decrease by up to \$312 million over the next 12 months if statutes expire.
+As of December 31, 2021, the Company's total amount of unrecognized tax benefits is \$34 million all of which would affect the effective tax rate, if recognized.
+Management believes it is reasonably possible that the unrecognized tax benefit could decrease by up to \$5 million over the next 12 months if statutes expire.

-A reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2020, 2019 and 2018, is as follows (dollars in millions):
+A reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2021, 2020 and 2019, is as follows (dollars in millions):

-Total Unrecognized Tax Benefits 2020 2019 2018 Beginning balance, January 1 \$ 333 \$ 325 \$ 321 Acquisition accounting 1 Additions for tax positions of prior years 281 264 256 Reductions for tax positions of prior years (278) (262) (257) Additions for tax positions of current year 6 6 4 Settlements with tax authorities Ending balance, December 31 \$ 342 \$ 333 \$ 325
+Total Unrecognized Tax Benefits 2021 2020 2019 Beginning balance, January 1 \$ 342 \$ 333 \$ 325 Additions for tax positions of prior years 2 281 264 Reductions for tax positions of prior years (312) (278) (262) Additions for tax positions of current year 2 6 6 Ending balance, December 31 \$ 34 \$ 342 \$ 333

-The Company recognized interest expense (benefit) associated with uncertain tax positions in 2020, 2019 and 2018 of \$11 million, \$12 million, and \$(3) million, respectively.
-As of December 31, 2020 and 2019, the Company had \$34 million and \$23 million, respectively, of accrued interest related to unrecognized tax benefits.
-There are no penalties accrued as of December 31, 2020 or December 31, 2019.
+The Company recognized interest expense (benefit) associated with uncertain tax positions in 2021, 2020 and 2019 of \$(31) million, \$11 million, and \$12 million, respectively.
+As of December 31, 2021 and 2020, the Company had \$3 million and \$34 million, respectively, of accrued interest related to unrecognized tax benefits.
+There are no penalties accrued as of December 31, 2021 and 2020.